HsiangHung/Machine_Learning_Note/Statistics/evaluate_sample_size/README.md

 <a href="https://www.codecogs.com/eqnedit.php?latex=n&space;=\frac{n_0}{1&plus;\frac{n_0-1}{N}}" target="_blank"><img src="https://latex.codecogs.com/gif.latex?n&space;=\frac{n_0}{1&plus;\frac{n_0-1}{N}}" title="n =\frac{n_0}{1+\frac{n_0-1}{N}}" /></a>

-Here n0 is Cochran’s sample size recommendation, **N is the population size**, and n is the new, adjusted sample size.
-In our earlier example, if there were just 1000 households in the target population, we would calculate
+Here `n0` is Cochran’s sample size recommendation, **N is the population size**, and `n` is the new, adjusted sample size.
+In our earlier example, `n0=385` and if there were just 1000 households in the target population, we would calculate

     385 / (1 + ( 384 / 1000 )) = 278